Hey! Westward Ho!

 The Westward Ho!
 Beach itself faces North West into Bideford Bay and beyond, for 2 miles north of the village.
 It’s shallow and sandy but open to the elements.
 Westerly winds attract kiters from all around, and there is enough variety for freestylers as well as intermediate cruisers.
 Be mindful that this area experiences gusty cross-shore southerlies because of the nearby headland, and it can get fairly wet in this part of the world… expect rain at any time of the year!

-Kiteboarding in Westward Ho!
+Kiteboarding spots in Devon & around Westward Ho!

 In the summer months you’ll have to pay a nominal toll road fee to get onto the Burrows and then you drive about a mile onto the spit itself.
 Park up at the North end of the car park and cross the sand dunes to the beach.